Geographical Index > United States > Oregon > Tillamook County > Report # 36280|

 There was no other activity noticed by anyone for the remainder of the night, but the recorded audio from that night revealed branches being broken, wood knocks, and the sound of tapping.
 These sounds started 30 minutes after we heard the howl calls and continued sporadically for several hours.
 Cindy sent the audio recordings to an experienced audio technician who works with BFRO investigators.
 The technician cleaned up the recordings and thinks the sound of breaking branches was made by large branches being snapped and thinks that the tapping sound was the sound of rocks being tapped together.

 Summary: The witness' claims were validated by us having the same type of experience in the same area and being able to capture audio evidence in our own recording.
 The howls we heard and recorded did not sound like any of the common animals found in the area and were similar to suspected sasquatch vocalizations documented in other regions.

 About BFRO Investigator Cindy & Jerod Caddell:

 Cindy has had a lifetime interest in bigfoot with experiences dating back to 1993.
-She is an award winning professional photographer.
-She is currently a senior at Eastern Oregon University pursuing a degree in anthropology.
-She has an associate’s degree in psychology.
+She is an award winning professional photographer and anthropologist.
+She is currently working in the archeology field.
+She also has an associate’s degree in psychology.
 Jerod is a former Marine and currently works in law enforcement.
-Both Cindy and Jerod have a love of the outdoors and have attended several BFRO expeditions.
+Both Cindy and Jerod have a love of the outdoors and have organized several BFRO expeditions.